pnp/powerplatform-prompts/prompts/ai-builder/language-detection/readme.md

 ## Prompt

-Please identify the predominant language of this text [text] , analyze the text and returns the detected language.
-The detected language is returned as the "script" of the language.
+Please identify the predominant language of this text [text] .The detected language should be returned as the "script" of the language.
 For instance, for the phrase "I have a dog", it will return "en" instead of "en-US".
 The response for languages that can't be detected is unknown.
-The AI response should only include the language code without additional information.
+Only return the language, do not say anything else.

 ### Supported Language(s)